acteng/atip/backend/README.md

 ### Deploy

 1. Update `GCS_BUCKET` in `backend/app.yaml`
+2. Run `gcloud projects describe atip-test-2 | grep projectNumber` and use the result to update `PROJECT_NUMBER` in `backend/app.yaml`
-2. Create the files to deploy: `VITE_ON_GCP="true" VITE_RESOURCE_BASE="https://atip-test-2.ew.r.appspot.com/data" npm run build && cd backend && rm -rf dist && cp -R ../dist .`
+3. Create the files to deploy: `VITE_ON_GCP="true" VITE_RESOURCE_BASE="https://atip-test-2.ew.r.appspot.com/data" npm run build && cd backend && rm -rf dist && cp -R ../dist .`
 	- Note we could make Cloud Build do this, but we'd have to get `wasm-pack` and other things set up there first
 	- GH Actions will eventually trigger CI deployments for our test environment, and we've already done the work of configuring that build environment
-3.  `gcloud app --project=atip-test-2 deploy --quiet` (takes a minute or two)
+4.  `gcloud app --project=atip-test-2 deploy --quiet` (takes a minute or two)
-4. Try the result: `gcloud app browse --project=atip-test-2` or <https://atip-test-2.ew.r.appspot.com/browse.html>
+5. Try the result: `gcloud app browse --project=atip-test-2` or <https://atip-test-2.ew.r.appspot.com/browse.html>

 Useful debugging: